 It’s a good idea to pick up an OPUS card to use the Montréal bus and Metro network.
 You can find all the information you need on the Société de transport de Montréal (STM) website.
-Great news: as a student, you’re entitled to a monthly discounted rate $52 CAD versus $86 for the regular rate*, proving that being a student really does pay off!
+Great news: as a student, you’re entitled to a monthly discounted, proving that being a student really does pay off!

 The public bike sharing system

-With the BIXI public bike sharing system, you can get around the city for only $94 CAD a year.
+With the BIXI public bike sharing system, you can get around the city at a very reasonable cost.
 Download the app to access an interactive map that will tell you where to find a BIXI near you and the best routes to take.

 If you want the fresh air without all the effort, you can always grab a JUMP or BIXI electric bike that make getting around the city a breeze.